-Para-archives is an initiative aiming to regenerate curiosity, criticality, and creativity in the way we reflect on the surrounding world today, in the times of information overflow.
-Conceptually, the project concentrates on informal accounts, dillegently pursued idiosyncratic collections, and poetic inventories of various excerpts from human and other-than-human lives, territories, and temporalities.
+Para-archives is an initiative aiming to regenerate curiosity, criticality, and creativity in the way we reflect on the surrounding world today, in the times of information overflow and crisis of attention.

+and poetic inventories of various excerpts from human and other-than-human existences, territories, and temporalities.

 Practically, Para-archives is an independent art/research publication, repository, and curatorial initiative.